bramzz17/bharat-intern-webdevelopment/README.md

 # bharat-intern-webdevelopment
 Web Development Internship Projects Done:

-Temperature Converter : Create a simple website using HTML,CSS,JAVASCRIPT to convert temperature form Celsius to Fahrenheit and etc.
+Weather Website :
+Build a website using Html, Css, Js that fetches weather data from an API and displays the current weather conditions.

 Homepage of Netflix : A simple website having similar homepage that of Netflix using using HTML and CSS.